FazakasEdina/Shape-optimization-of-regression-B-spline-curves-and-surfaces-with-quadratic-energy-functionals/README.md

 There will be created a build folder next to the RegressionBSplineCurvesAndSurfaces folder

-Copy the provided folders Models, Shaders and Point clouds into this build folder
+Copy the provided folders "Models", "Shaders", "B-spline models" and "Point clouds" into this build folder

 Run the project